No ESI data

 Home insurance rates in Halifax are impacted by a range of variables, including age and location of the home, type of home, home construction details, the replacement cost of the home, personal claims history, coverages selected, deductible amount, the value of possessions, nature of home improvements, neighbourhood crime rate, and home safety and security features.

-The top Canadian home insurance companies examine a number of factors when determining home insurance rates in White Rock.
+The top Canadian home insurance companies examine a number of factors when determining home insurance rates in Halifax.
 Here are some of the main variables that are considered:

 • Coverages.
 Home insurance has three primary coverage types: Comprehensive (or All Perils), Basic (or Named Perils), and Broad.
 Comprehensive offers the most robust coverage for your home, and is, therefore, the most costly coverage type.
 Beyond these three main coverage types, if you require extra protection (i.e. for high-value items or water damage), you may be required to purchase additional coverages, which would result in a higher premium.
 Speak with a Dedicated Insurance Assistant to get a professional and unbiased opinion about what coverage type is right for you.